Atforestry/localstack/README.md

 This is the repository to start the whole stack locally.
 You need to have all the repositories cloned in the parent directory.

+You should have all the repositories cloned under the same directory.
+Then enter localstack and run "make start".

+Make sure that you have updated all the repositories before running this repository.

 Start the stack:
 > make start